-From there, you might answer questions like: How many teenagers from middle-income families are currently in your country?
+- How many teenagers from middle-income families are currently in your country?

-Include both an analysis of research that others have done, as well as primary research that you've collected yourself -- whether by customer surveys, interviews, or other methods.
+Include both an analysis of research that others have done, as well as primary research that you've collected yourself — whether by customer surveys, interviews, or other methods.

 This is also where you‘ll include a competitive analysis.
 In our example, we’d be answering the question: how many other bedding companies already have a share of the market, and who are they?

 Outline the strengths and weaknesses of your potential competitors, as well as strategies that will give you a competitive advantage.